gboone/gboone.github.io/_posts/2015-03-03-the-open-source-supply-chain.md

 They're not just building a robust collaboration platform that facilitates the kind of exchange of ideas an knowledge creative people crave.

-I'm attempting to relaunch the jounralism project Danielle and I [helped create in Seoul][25] as a static site (using Jekyll right now, but Middleman is looking interesting).
+I'm attempting to relaunch the journalism project Danielle and I [helped create in Seoul][25] as a static site (using Jekyll right now, but Middleman is looking interesting).
 GitHub was just getting stated and I remember being really confused about [what the point of version control was][26].
 Tearing